gytis-ivaskevicius/LimitlessUI/README.md

 6. OnHoverTextColor - Color of the text whenever mouse is hovering it.
 7. Selected - If setted to true - default text and backgroud collor will be set to "active".
 8. TextAligment - Aligment of the text.
+9. ActiveImage - Image that shows whenever button is active
+10. DefaultBack(Fore)Color - needed to be set to default one if button is selected by default
+11. DrawImage - If setted to true - draws Image (if avalible)
+12. DrawText - If setted to true - draws image, if false - then button can be used as basic pictureBox
+13. IsTab - Sets button as a tab
+14. TextOffset - Offsets text by specified amout of pixels
+15. UseActiveImageWhileHovering - Does what is says. (goash its a long name :D)

 <br>